healtac2024/healtac2024.github.io/_pages/registration.md

   <li>Full registration: £200</li>
   <li>Student registration: £100</li>
 </ul>
-<p>The fee includes participation for 3 days (including the tutorial day), lunches on June 13th and 14th, and dinners on 12th and 13th.
+<p>The fee includes participation for three days (including the tutorial day), lunches on June 13th and 14th, and dinners on 12th and 13th.

 </p>